Tutorial

 @tasks_to_run [

-# other other tasks that you wan't to run here
+# add other tasks that you want to run here

 ]